fhildeb/lukso-node-guide/docs/guides/hardware-setup/ubuntu-configuration.md

 **3. Installation Type**: _Choose the regular Ubuntu Server installation for your node._

-:::info
+:::tip

-Detailed differences of a minimal or regular installation can be found in the [Operation Systems](/docs/theory/node-operation/operation-systems.md) page of the [**🧠 Theory Section**](/docs/theory/preparations/node-specifications.md).
+Detailed differences of a minimal or regular installation can be found in the [Operation Systems](/docs/theory/node-operation/operation-systems.md) page of the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.

 :::